BrenoMelo/Datasets-5G-enabled-Vehicular-Networks/README.md

 # Datasets 5G-enabled Vehicular Networks

 We use the NS-3 network simulator, which is open-source.
-We used the 5G-LENA module, i.e., a GPLv2 New Radio (NR) network, called nr, that also allows to simulate 4G and 5G networks and V2X-based 5G communication.
+We used the 5G-LENA module (<a href="https://gitlab.com/cttc-lena/nr">https://gitlab.com/cttc-lena/nr</a>), i.e., a GPLv2 New Radio (NR) network, called nr, that also allows to simulate 4G and 5G networks and V2X-based 5G communication.
 The simulator allows simulating some network actors, such as remote hosts that can connect to Packet Gateway and Service Gateway through a link and send it to gNodeB, and user equipment (i.e., vehicles).
 Additionally, the nr module is described as a “hard fork” of the millimeter-wave (mmWave) simulator, which enables simulating the physical (PHY) layer and medium access control (MAC), mmWave channel, propagation, beamforming, and antenna models.

 The simulations are designed as follows: <br />
 •	All vehicles are equipped with 5G technology, where SUMO is used to generate mobility.<br />